TME520/challenge3/README.md

 - 1 Elastic Beanstalk (running the WAR file)
 - 1 S3 bucket (hosting static content from the ZIP file)
 - 1 S3 bucket (holding the WAR file to be deployed in Elastic Beanstalk)
+- 1 S3 bucket created by AWS CloudFormation to store the templates
 - 1 Elastic File System (used by `companyNews` running on Elastic Beanstalk for data persistence)
 ### Available improvements
 - Depending on how the static assets are used, it might be interesting to add a CloudFront distribution sourcing the S3 bucket hosting these assets.